LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-see-colored-pieces.md

 the prettier it gets,

-the harder the urges
+the harder the urges.

 &nbsp;

 Broken colored pieces

-of a stained glass
+of a stained glass.

 &nbsp;